-A South Florida native, Tullian Tchividjian is the grandson of Ruth and Billy Graham.
+Tullian is a South Florida native and the grandson of Ruth and Billy Graham.
 He is a graduate of Columbia International University, where he earned a degree in philosophy, and Reformed Theological Seminary, where he earned his Master of Divinity.
 Tullian was the founding pastor of the former New City Church, which merged with Coral Ridge Presbyterian Church in 2009, where he is now Senior Pastor.
-He speaks at conferences throughout the United States and his sermons are broadcast on the radio.
-He is the author of Do I Know God?
-Finding Certainty in Life’s Most Most Important Relationship; Unfashionable: Making a Difference in the World by Being Different; Surprised by Grace: God’s Relentless Pursuit of Rebels; Jesus + Nothing = Everything, Glorious Ruin: How Suffering Sets You Free, and One Way Love: Inexhaustible Grace for an Exhausted World.
-Tullian is Lecturer of Pastoral Theology at Knox Theological Seminary.
+He speaks at conferences throughout the United States and his sermons are broadcast on the radio and TV.
+He is the best-selling author of the books, Glorious Ruin: How Suffering Sets You Free, One Way Love: Inexhaustible Grace for an Exhausted World, and It Is Finished: 365 Days of Good News.
+Tullian also blogs regularly and he is Lecturer of Pastoral Theology at Knox Theological Seminary.
 He and his wife, Kim, have three children.

 Rob Pacienza, Executive Director

-Rob is currently the Executive Pastor of Coral Ridge Presbyterian Church.
-In this role he has the privilege of overseeing the staff, ministries, and operations of the church.
-Prior to working at Coral Ridge, Rob was on staff at Rio Vista Community Church for 7 years as Director of Student Ministries and later as Executive Pastor.
+Rob is also the Executive Pastor of Coral Ridge Presbyterian Church in Fort Lauderdale.
+In his role he has the privilege of overseeing all of the staff, ministries, and operations of the church.
+Prior to serving at Coral Ridge, Rob was on staff at Rio Vista Community Church for 7 years as Director of Student Ministries and later as Executive Pastor.
 Rob graduated from Samford University with a B.A. in Religion and Knox Theological Seminary with a Masters of Divinity.
 Rob has been married to Jen for 10 incredible years.
-They have two children, Preston and Lydia.
+They have three children, Preston, Lydia, and Lily.

 Jono Linebaugh, Theologian-in-Residence

-Jono is Assistant Professor of New Testament at Knox Theological Seminary in Fort Lauderdale, Florida.
+Jono is Associate Professor of New Testament at Knox Theological Seminary in Fort Lauderdale.
 He studied New Testament Theology at Durham University and has written extensively on Paul’s theology of grace and righteousness in conversation with the texts of early Judaism.
-He is the co-editor of a forthcoming volume from IVP Academic entitled Reformation Readings of Paul and is working on a book examining Martin Luther’s interpretation of Paul’s letters.
-When not teaching and writing, Jono enjoys spending time with his family, surfing, playing and watching lacrosse and basketball, reading, and traveling.
+He is the co-editor of a forthcoming volume from IVP Academic entitled Reformation Readings of Paul and is working on a book on Martin Luther’s interpretation of Paul’s letters.
+When not teaching and writing, Jono enjoys spending time with his family, surfing, playing and watching lacrosse and basketball, and reading.